jmatth/dextools/README.md

 Dextools
 ========
-Dextools is a collection of tools for manipulating and displaying convention schedules from Double Exposure.
+Dextools is a collection of tools for parsing and displaying convention schedules from Double Exposure.
 It currently consists of two components:

 1. A scraper that takes in the schedule's HTML and produces a JSON file.